sumionochi/Self-Healing-Code-Deobfuscation-Program/README.md

 - **Hybrid GA+LLM**: Applies evolutionary search to rename identifiers or simplify control flow, but uses the LLM for guidance and rendering suggestions.
 - **Targeted LLM Passes**: String decoding, expression simplification, dead code removal, etc.
 - **Syntax Validation**: After each major transformation, Tree-sitter validates that the code remains syntactically correct.
-- **Supports Multiple Languages**: Build the relevant Tree-sitter grammars to handle languages like Python, C, Java, JavaScript, etc.
+- **Supports Multiple Languages**: Build the relevant Tree-sitter grammars to handle 20+ mainstream languages Python, C, Java, JavaScript, etc.
 - **CLI or Automated**: You can run the tool from the command line (with interactive or automated mode).
 - **API + VS Code**: Alternatively, run a FastAPI server that offers these transformations via HTTP, and a VS Code extension that provides a GUI with live diffing, stage controls, and status updates.